shaizCodes/GenAI-for-Front-End-Developers/README.md

 2. What additional features might improve the user experience of the music streaming app?

     **A**: AI integrated voice and image searches can enhance user experience by making it easy to find songs by recording background music or scanning album covers or lyrics.

+### Coding Challenge

+**Scenario**: You are adding a feature to a web app that displays a modal window when a button is clicked.
+The modal should close when the user clicks outside of it or presses the "Esc" key.

+**Task**:

+* [ ] Generate a function to open and close the modal window.
+* [ ] Implement the functionality to close the modal when clicking outside of it or pressing the "Esc" key.
+* [ ] Integrate the generated code into your existing project and test it.

+**Open Ended Questions**:

+1. How would you enhance the AI-generated code to better fit your project requirements?

+2. What additional features might improve the user experience of the modal window?